agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 .. _agda-pad: https://agdapad.quasicoherent.io/

-Programming with dependent types: Vectors
+Programming With Dependent Types: Vectors
 =========================================

 We will model the notion of vector (in the computer science sense, not in the